PixelBreeze-Labs/omni-stack-gateway/src/templates/metroshop/README.md

 ## Contact

-For any questions or issues regarding these email templates, please contact the Metroshop development team.
+For any questions or issues regarding these email templates, please contact the MetroShop development team.